-The Deemed to Comply Solution (un-serviced sites) seen in the flowchart below is a simplified alternative that outlines the minimum size of the rainwater tank needed and provides guidance on where to direct tank overflow.
-To satisfy water sensitive design using this method the proposed development must meet the following criteria:
+The Deemed to Comply Solution (un-serviced sites) flowchart in Figure 1 is a simplified alternative that outlines the minimum size of the rainwater tank needed to meet Water Quality Targets and provides guidance on where to direct tank overflow.
+Where a Stormwater Strategy or Drainage Plan has stipulated a Water Quality Target of 'Neutral or Beneficial Effect' this flowchart cannot be used.

+To satisfy WSD using this method the proposed development must meet the following criteria:

-- 1. Where a Stormwater Strategy or Drainage Plan has stipulated a Water Quality Target of 'Neutral or Beneficial Effect' this flowchart cannot be used. - 2.
-100% of the roof area including any proposed outbuildings will be directed to the rainwater tank; - 3. water from the rainwater tank will be used to service the household; and - 4. all other hard surfaces including (but not limited to) driveway, pathways and courtyards will be directed to adjoining landscaped areas within the property.
+- a.
+100% of the roof area including any proposed outbuildings must be directed to the rainwater tank; - b. water from the rainwater tank must be used to service the household; and - c. all other hard surfaces including (but not limited to) driveway, pathways and courtyards must be directed to adjoining landscaped areas within the property;